ashwin-v4/ADG-Tasks/README.md

-Created this project for submission of ADG club tasks Was given a dataset about AI-Ml salaries and was asked to create a model on it.
+Created this project for submission of ADG club tasks.
+Was given a dataset about AI-Ml salaries and was asked to create a model on it.
 Data preprocessing, Data cleaning, feature Selection and Scaling is done.

-Models are: Linear Regression
+Models are: Linear Regression,
-            Decision Trees
+            Decision Trees,
-            Random Forests
+            Random Forests,
-            Gradient Boosting regressor
+            Gradient Boosting regressor.

-Learnt a lot of EDA and had hands on learning on Gradient Boosting regressor algorithm
+Learnt a lot of EDA and had hands on learning on Gradient Boosting regressor algorithm.

-Done by me and it was fun doing it
+Done by me and it was fun doing it.